A. P. Abdullakutty

-Aruvanpalli Puthiyapurakkal Abdullakkutty (born 8 May 1967) is an Indian politician.
-He was elected as the National Vice President of the Bharatiya Janata Party (BJP) on 26 September 2020.
+Aruvanpalli Puthiyapurayil Abdullakkutty (born 8 May 1967) is an Indian politician.
+He was elected as the National Vice President of the Bharatiya Janata Party on 26 September 2020.
 He has also served as the BJP Vice President of Kerala state.
-He is also a former member of Lok Sabha from Kannur and ex-MLA from Kannur constituency of Kerala state.
+He is also a former member of Lok Sabha from Kannur and former MLA from Kannur constituency of Kerala state.

+Abdullakutty was appointed National Haj Committee chairman 22 April 2022.